yireo/yireo-slides/slides/yireo/extdn_practices.md

 ---
 # 8 points
-~ 1.
-Do Use Composer
+~ Do Use Composer
-~ 2.
-Do Use Service Contracts
+~ Do Use Service Contracts
-~ 3.
-Do Write Tests
+~ Do Write Tests
-~ 4.
-Do Document Your Dependencies
+~ Do Document Your Dependencies
-~ 5.
-Do Version Releases
+~ Do Version Releases
-~ 6.
-Do Provide A User Manual
+~ Do Provide A User Manual
-~ 7.
-Do Use Events And Plugins
+~ Do Use Events And Plugins
-~ 8.
-Do Check Your Code
+~ Do Check Your Code

 ---
 # 1. Do Use Composer
 "Use composer packages to distribute (especially commercial) extensions.
 For a local environment, it is fine to develop your own code under app/code.
 However, once you distribute your module to other environments, it should be through composer as otherwise dependencies are left unmanaged.
 In a production environment, the app/code folder should therefore ideally be empty."

+---
+# 1. Do Use Composer
+~ Use composer packages
+~ Especially commercial extensions should use composer ~ Locally, you can use `app/code`

 ---
 # 8. Do Check Your Code